luftedar/luftedar/README.md

 ### Hi there 👋

 My name is Orçun.I'm from Turkey.
-I'm currently studying in Microver to become a Full-stack web developer computer.
+I'm currently studying in Microverse to become a Full-stack web developer computer.

 - 🔭 I’m currently working on JavaScript, React, Ruby.
 - 🌱 I’m currently learning APIS, Data Structure, Webpack